 It’s my church, my collective, faith.

-I’m in love with the arts and no matter how many times I try to escape them in search of an easier life, I’ll always come back, tail between my legs, begging for one last chance.
+No matter how many times I try to escape in search of an easier life, I’ll always come back, tail between my legs, begging for one last chance.

 It really needs to change.